mcarfagno/ROS2-bundle-with-nix/README.md

 - **ros2-workspace**: the pre-compiled, raw ROS 2 environment.
 - **ros2-bundle**: an executable wrapper to bring up the whole stack.

-In this repository, we will use this single configuration file to go from local hacking in a clean development environment to deploying your entire ROS 2 project as a standalone executable.
+You can use this single configuration file as a blueprint to go from local hacking in a clean development sandbox to bundling your entire ROS 2 project into a standalone executable.

 > [!TIP]
 > Also make sure `trusted-users = root <YOUR_USERNAME> ` is in `/etc/nix/nix.conf` or you won't be able to pull cached ROS2 packages from [cachix](https://app.cachix.org/cache/ros), and you will end compiling everything from scratch.